top of page

 Tank failure (leaking) is the only reason to trash a unit; everything else can be repaired.

 You can have a new water heater installed by Water Heater Pros.
-A tank with a 6-year warranty (most common) should last an average of 12 years, an 8-year warranty should last an average of 16 years, and a 12-year warranty should last an average of 24 years of course, these numbers are only valid with proper preventive maintenance by flushing the tank once or twice a year and replace the sacrificial anode rod every 3-4 years or as necessary.
+A tank with a 6-year warranty (most common) should last an average of 12 years, an 8-year warranty should last an average of 16 years, and a 12-year warranty should last an average of 24 years.
+Of course, these numbers are only valid with proper preventive maintenance, such as flushing the tank once or twice a year and replacing the sacrificial anode rod every 3-4 years or as necessary.

 You can purchase fiberglass or stainless steel tank-type water heaters with lifetime warranties.
 However, the cost is very high.
 Upgrading to gas tankless is a much better choice if you have an existing tank type (traditional) gas water heater; plus, you will save an average of 30% on your gas bill, and most tankless can last 25-30 years.